Pest control service

 Advice on mice

-There is a one working day reponse time (providing Opkill can access your property).
+There is a one working day response time* (providing Opkill can access your property).
 Opkill will need a minimum of minimum of two visits and a maximum of four.

 An out of hours service is available for cases that pose a serious and urgent threat to health, which costs an extra £3.